Certificate in Sports Nutrition

 January 5 for Fall (September) entry

-You are applying to a professional graduate program,so, select your references wisely.One recommendation must be from a current or recent instructor and one must be a professional reference.We cannot accept recommendations from family members, friends, coaches, co-workers or politicians since we need evaluations from individuals who can assess your academic ability to engage in graduate studies.
-Recommendation should not be more than 6 months old.
+You are applying to a professional graduate program, so, select your references wisely.One recommendation must be from a current or recent instructor and one must be a professional reference.We cannot accept personal recommendations from family members, friends, coaches, clergy or politicians.
+Recommendations should not be more than 6 months old.

 We cannot accept Committee Recommendations(one letter which includes a series of paragraphs from individual faculty members or a series of faculty letters) or letters of reference on file in a Career Education or Career Resources Center.
 Two separate letters of recommendation are required.